Board Members

 He is interested in the exploration of different funding initiatives to advance multi-modal transportation throughout the region.

-Rob leads STV’s new multidisciplinary smart cities practice, which includes a fully integrated suite of thinkers, planners, finance experts, designers, procurement and grant consultants, digital technologists and program managers, bolstering our advisory services offerings.
+Before moving into a consultant role, Rob led STV’s new multidisciplinary smart cities practice, which includes a fully integrated suite of thinkers, planners, finance experts, designers, procurement and grant consultants, digital technologists and program managers, bolstering our advisory services offerings.
 Under Rob’s direction, the smart cities practice advises public and private clients on urban strategies, including long-range budget development and cost/revenue options, as they consider different approaches in mobility, social infrastructure, urban solutions, decarbonization and public resources management.

 Prior to working at STV, Rob was the founding Director of the Austin Transportation Department (ATD), formed in 2008.
 ATD has grown from a single employee to approximately 450 FTE today and is responsible for Transportation Program Development, Right-of-way Permitting, Traffic Engineering, Special Event Management, Traffic Signals and Arterial Management, Signing and Street Markings, Parking Management, Transit Facilitation, Active Transportation, Vision Zero, Smart Mobility, and right of way and development permitting.